 Healthwatch Gloucestershire’s priorities for this year have been identified and agreed as part of the annual work plan process.
 These projects are:

-The coronavirus pandemic required health and social care services to adapt at great speed to care for people with the virus, while trying to maintain care and support for many of our most sick and vulnerable people.
-Many treatments and services were put on hold, while others introduced new ways of delivering care and support.
-As health and social care services recover from COVID-19, public feedback has never been more important to help providers reflect and develop to provide the best possible care.
+The coronavirus pandemic required health and social care services to adapt at great speed to care for people with the virus, while trying to reduce infections and maintain care for many of our most sick and vulnerable people.
+Many treatments and services were put on hold, while others introduced new ways of delivering care.

-We will use this feedback to tell local NHS and social care providers what is working well and where things need to adapt and improve.
-Our work will also feed into national research carried out by Healthwatch England and the Care Quality Commission.
+This work will inform developments in local health and social care, and it will also feed into national research carried out by Healthwatch England and the Care Quality Commission.

 Isolation is a core experience of the coronavirus pandemic.
 Findings from Healthwatch Gloucestershire’s survey into people’s experiences of accessing care during the virus outbreak, will help to shape more in-depth work on social isolation during the year ahead.

 Accessing care through GP surgeries is one of the most common areas of feedback received by Healthwatch Gloucestershire.
 For example, long waits for the phone to be answered or for appointments, and issues around how staff deal with people seeking care.
-This work would aim to investigate whether the anecdotal evidence is reflected in the information gathered by the new Primary Care Networks.
-For example, by reviewing data on waiting times, gathering people’s experiences of interactions with their local surgery, and evaluating whether information provided to patients helps them get the best from their surgery.
+We are investigating these issues more fully and also looking at how people’s access to GPs has been affected by the coronavirus pandemic.
+Our project will focus on four key areas: access to GP appointments, use of technology, attitude of surgery staff, and access to quality information.

 Service to service

 Transitions between services